reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````
 {{% /info %}}

-## Understanding the default security configuration
+## Understanding the Security Components

 To understand how the default configuration works, we first need to take a look at the following:
 - **Servlet Filters**